nitlang/nitutorial/04_function.md

 ## Default Argument Values

-Default arguments value rely on the `nullable` information: trailing null in a call can be omitted, thus
+Default arguments value rely on the `nullable` information: trailing null in a call can be omitted.

 ~~~
 fun presentation(name: String, age: nullable Int): String